 - Pin # 11 & Pin # 32: These Pins are labeled as Vdd so we also need to provide it +5V and you can see these lines are in red color in above figure.

 - Pin # 12 & Pin # 31: These Pins are Vss, so we have provided GND (Ground) at this pin and its lines are in black color.

-- We have designed our basic circuit and now our PIC Microcontroller is ready to work but you can also see an LED attached at Pin # 21 and that's because we also need to check whether its running or not so we can turn on or off this LED.
+- We have designed our basic circuit and now our PIC Microcontroller is ready to work but you can also see an LED attached at Pin # 21 and that's because we also need to check whether it's running or not so we can turn this LED ON or OFF.

 - You should have a look at LED Blinking Project on PIC Microcontroller, in which I have blinked the LED using PIC Microcontroller.